 In response to the economic stress from the coronavirus outbreak the Norges Bank has carried out three rate cuts totaling 150 basis points since March 2020, while prior to this period the key policy rate was on a rising trend.
-Low loan rates (interest rate adjustment was implemented quicker than the usual 6 weeks notice) coupled with an already fierce competition among Norwegian banks put pressure on SpareBank 1 Østlandet's net interest margin and profitability metrics in 2020.
+Low loan rates (interest rate adjustment was implemented quicker than the usual 6 weeks notice) coupled with an already fierce competition among Norwegian banks have put pressure on SpareBank 1 Østlandet's net interest margin.
+However, we expect the bank's margins to stabilise in the second half of the year, despite the intense competition, as Norges Bank indicated that it will start increasing the reference rate in September.